AmitKus/NeurIPS2019/README.md

 # NeurIPS2019

-Notes from the NeurIPS 2019 conference by Amit Kushwaha
+Notes from the NeurIPS 2019 conference by Amit Kushwaha.

 ![](schedule/pictures/ConferenceGlance.png)